Y-path/JN_SBA_319/README.md

 ## Installation and Methods

-Files can be opened directly from my Github repository which is located here: https://github.com/Y-path/JN_SBA_319
+Files can be opened directly from my Github repository which is located here: https://github.com/Y-path/JN_SBA_319.
+Access the database by using my connection string which will be attached to the

+submission of this project.

 GET

-The application runs by passing an artist name in the following query parameter: http://localhost:3000/api/works/artist/:artistName

-artistName must be full name, first and last, separated by a space.
-It is not case sensitive. ex. /api/works/artist/Vincent van Gogh

-There are currenty only 5 artists in the database, they are:

-Vincent van Gogh,

-Remedios Varo,

-Claude Monet,

-Jackson Pollock,

-Mark Rothko
+/api/books -- gets all books and reviews

+/api/books/book/:id -- gets a specific book and reviews

+/api/summaries/summary/:id -- gets a specific summary

+/api/users -- gets all users

+/api/users/user/:id -- gets a specific user

 POST

-Route for posting a new artist is: /api/artist

-Accepted parameters for posting a new artist are:

-"name": ""

-"movement": ""

-Route for posting new artist details is: /api/details

-Accepted parameters for posting new details are:

-"artistName":

-"born":

-"died":

-"activeYears":

-"nationality":

-"artMovement":

-"field":

-"wikipedia":

-PATCH

-Route for adding new artist details to existing artist is: api/details/:id

-Accepted parameters for patching new details are:

-"anything here":
+/api/books -- posts a new book

+/api/books/book/:id/reviews -- posts a new review

+/api/summaries -- posts a new summary

+/api/users -- posts a new user

+PUT

+/api/books/book/:id -- updates a book

+/api/summaries/summary/:id -- updates a summary

 DELETE

-Route for deleting all artist details is: api/details/:id

-This removes all details for specified artist ID
+/api/books/book/:id -- deletes a specific book

+/api/users/user/:id -- deletes a specific user

 ## Authors